-20 May How Charles Manson tried to launch a Music Career
+20 May How Charles Manson Tried & Failed To Launch A Music Career

-Charles Manson: how the infamous cult leader tried – and failed – to launch a music career with Lie The Love And Terror Cult.
+How the infamous cult leader Charles Manson tried – and failed – to launch a music career.
+We look at his album “Lie: The Love And Terror Cult”.

 If you’re intrigued by the inner mechanisms of the psychopathic mind, the best way to get a closer look is through their creative outlets.